Here are some things you might notice if you visit Living Water Church on a Sunday morning...

 - We highly value the authority of God's Word.
 You'll experience this in the preaching--which is typically done verse-by-verse through a book of the Bible--and also in our singing, reciting and praying together.

 - We invite participation.
 We don't view Sunday as a passive experience for the congregation, but rather encourage all to engage in singing, sharing, giving, ministering to others and active listening.
 A part of each Sunday service involves memorizing scripture together.
 We are currently following the Fighter Verses schedule, and use the English Standard Version (ESV) translation.

 - We're not perfect, but we're real.
 We genuinely pursue authentic relationships with one another that go beyond the masks we often wear.
 This also means we don't dress to impress others; most of us come in casual clothing.

 - We are family.
-What happens during the informal part of our gathering (before & after) is just as important to us as what happens during the formal part of our gathering, which runs from 10:00-11:30.
+What happens during the informal part of our gathering (before & after) is just as important to us as what happens during the formal part of our gathering.

 - We like that we're a family made up of lots of differences--older and younger, single and married, home school and public school, Barbour County natives and "outsiders", etc. Our unity is found in Christ and His gospel.